We just wrapped up the first-ever 'MLOps for Good' hackathon, and we are so thrilled by the incredible response we’ve gotten from the ML community.

 - A model that predicts whether a patient has Diabetes Mellitus based on the patient’s data collected from the hospital admission process.
 This chronic disease is a co-factor with acute COVID-19 cases, so directing these patients for appropriate care is important for ICUs struggling to keep up with high patient volume.
 With faster diagnoses, clinicians can plan for better treatment and reduce mortality rates.

 Second place was won by Suicidal post detection, a project that analyzes text to detect whether it contains a suicidal thought, and its severity.
 The team created an open API that can be used by anyone.
 This project used MLRun to automate the entire ML pipeline, and uses two different models for training, selecting the best model for serving, and even includes a step for retraining once a certain amount of data has been collected.

 Third place was won by Deepfake Shield, with a tool that uses deep learning to detect whether an image contains a deepfake.
 The team built a pipeline with two models, a pre-trained BlazeFace model (which can be retrained if needed) that extracts faces from images, and a customized implementation of EfficientNet that classifies the extracted faces accordingly.
 Try out the web app here.

-We’d like to give a big thanks to our wonderful partners Microsoft and MongoDB, the 12 incredible communities that joined our cause – TMLS, ODSC, Data Science Salon, Data Talks Club, AI Camp Community, AIIA, MDLI, JerusML, Kinneret Innovation Center, Data Science Initiative, SF Big Analytics & Data for Good, our expert panel of judges, our hard working participants, the Iguazio team and everyone working hard behind the scenes to make this such a success.
+We’d like to give a big thanks to our wonderful partners Microsoft and MongoDB, the 12 incredible communities that joined our cause – TMLS, ODSC, Data Science Salon, Data Talks Club, AI Camp Community, AIIA, MDLI, JerusML, Kinneret Innovation Center, Data Science Initiative, SF Big Analytics & Data for Good, our expert panel of judges, our super talented participants, the Iguazio team and everyone working tirelessly behind the scenes to make this such a success!